Cannonball (TV series): Synopsis

 The series follows the adventures of Mike Malone (Paul Birch), whose nickname is 'Cannonball', and Jerry Austin (William Campbell), two truckers who haul cargo across the US and Canada for the fictitious Toronto-based C&A Transport Company Ltd. The truck depicted is believed a GMC Model 950 COE (cab-over engine) diesel tractor built and sold in the same decade by General Motors.
 The supporting cast includes Beth Lockerbie as Mary Malone, Mike's wife, and Beth Morris as Ginny Malone and Steve Barringer as Butch Malone, the couple's two children.
 Howard Milsom appears as C&A Transport Company Ltd.'s dispatcher Harry Butler.

-The duo's adventures come to an end in the series's final episode, "Tunnel Vision".
+The duo's adventures come to an end in the series's final episode, "Tunnel Eyes".
 Austin, who is Malone's co-driver on the truck, has an opportunity to go back and finish college.
 Malone knows this but realizes Austin will not take the opportunity because it will break up their partnership.
 In his yearly medical check up, Malone pretends to have tunnel vision (lack of peripheral vision) which means he no longer qualifies to drive trucks.
 This frees Austin who is able to finish his college education.